TENMAJKL/April-old/README.md

 # April ✔

-April is open source status checker based on Lemon 🍋.
+April was ment to be open source status checker based on Lemon 🍋.

-Version: 0.0.1
+Now its personal managment https://github.com/TENMAJKL/april

 # Installation 🔌